-For centuries people have turned to the healing powers of the sea to treat everything from skin complaints and stomach trouble to stress and even tuberculosis.
+People have turned to the healing powers of the sea for years to treat everything from skin complaints and stomach trouble to stress and even tuberculosis.
 Today the natural medicinal capabilities of vitamin sea are proven to improve mental and physical health.
 For example, studies show that people living near the sea are 22% less likely to suffer from mental health problems.

 So why does the ocean impact us so positively and what are the health benefits of the sea?

 The Benefits of Swimming in the Sea